3.6 Configuring through variables¶

 When the requested information or data is not available on your system, Portage will retrieve it from the Internet.
 The server locations for the various information and data channels are defined by the following variables:

-defines a particular server location containing prebuilt packages for your system
+GENTOO_MIRRORSdefines a list of server locations which contain source code (distfiles)PORTAGE_BINHOSTdefines a particular server location containing prebuilt packages for your system

 A third setting involves the location of the rsync server which you use when you update your Portage tree:

-defines the server Portage uses to fetch the Portage tree from
+SYNCdefines the server Portage uses to fetch the Portage tree from

-variables can be set automatically through the mirrorselect application.
+The GENTOO_MIRRORS and SYNC variables can be set automatically through the mirrorselect application.
 You need to enter emerge mirrorselect first before you can use it.
 For more information, see mirrorselect's online help:

 mirrorselect --help

-If your environment requires you to use a proxy server, you can use the HTTP_PROXY
+If your environment requires you to use a proxy server, you can use the HTTP_PROXY, FTP_PROXY and RSYNC_PROXY variables to declare a proxy server.

 Fetch commands¶

 When Portage needs to fetch source code, it uses wget by default.
-You can change this through the FETCHCOMMAND
+You can change this through the FETCHCOMMAND variable.

 Portage is able to resume partially downloaded source code.
-It uses wget by default, but this can be altered through the RESUMECOMMAND
+It uses wget by default, but this can be altered through the RESUMECOMMAND variable.

-stores the source code in the correct location.
-Inside the variables you should use \${URI}
+Make sure that your FETCHCOMMAND and RESUMECOMMAND stores the source code in the correct location.
+Inside the variables you should use \${URI} and \${DISTDIR} to point to the source code location and distfiles location respectively.

 Rsync settings¶